dakhamohammed/alx-higher_level_programming/0x05-python-exceptions/README.md

      - Return True if value has been correctly printed
      - Return False if value not been printed and prints in stderr the error precede by Exception.

+9. **101-safe_function.py** & **101-main.py**
+   - Python function that executes a function safly.
+     - Return the result of the function
+     - Return None if something happens during the function and prints in stderr the error precede by Exception: